 “It was brutal out there, but I’m delighted,” said Cameron (Henley), after battling the afternoon winds.
 He made a stuttering start to the round when he lost a ball en route to an opening double bogey, but he more than repaired the damage with birdies on the 3rd, 7th and 8th.
 “A couple of back-to-back birdies is rejuvenating,” he remarked.

 He found the back nine tough in the cross winds, but steadily negotiated his way home.
 Cameron is in form, having finished third in Ireland, and would love to claim his first senior title.
 There’s also his ambition to return to the England senior team after an absence of five years.
 “I’d like my place back, I love competing,” he said.

-Grimmitt (Glamorganshire), pictured left, was out in the worst of the rain but went round in in one-over par, repeating yesterday’s 71.
+Grimmitt (Glamorganshire), was out in the worst of the rain but went round in in one-over par, repeating yesterday’s 71.
 He described conditions as horrendous, saying: “It was definitely the worst weather I’ve played in serious competition.”